nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### ***Unit Good Commands***
 A Unit Good is a template of a good.
 A unit good should be added to the warehouse to allow Simplst to know what kind goods will be added to the warehouse later.
-Unit Goods can help Simplst to estimate storage capacity in the future and other predicitive features for future versions.
+Unit Goods can help Simplst to estimate storage capacity in the future and other predictive features for future versions.

 A Unit Good contains:
 * Unique SKU